 A friend posted her frustrations on Facebook.
 I grimaced as replies quickly dismissed her experience.
 Feelings and thoughts invalidated by cliches and hyper-spirituality.

 Yes, hyper-spirituality is a thing and it’s costly to Christians who want to live well.
+We’re using God to deny God at work.
 I’ll be talking about this more in future content.
 Subscribe for updates.

 My friend said she was disappointed about something she’d worked hard for as a small business owner.
 She spoke of the struggle she endured and what saddened her heart.
 Her honest expression with real-life challenges minimized to nothingness with a few quick words.